zubaird/hash-clinic/README.md

-# Ruby Exercise Template
+# Hash clinic

-This is a blank project you can use to craft your own Ruby projects for exercises and assessments.
+You work at a medical consulting company.
+You have a database of doctors and patients and you need to write some functions that can query that data.
+Using the tests to guide you, write the functions that are requested.

 #### Gems